January days are short and often grey and cold but it’s the start of a new year and time to plan your garden.

 Build raised beds or cover prepared vegetable and flower beds with plastic or cloches.

-When the weather is too bad to be outdoors order your flower, herb and vegetable seeds.
+When the weather is too bad to be outdoors, a spot of armchair gardening is lovely.

 - Count your garden birds.
-It’s the BIG GARDEN BIRDWATCH on Saturday 28th to Monday 30th January 2017.
-Can you spare one hour to join in and help by counting your garden birds?
+It’s the BIG GARDEN BIRDWATCH on Friday 28th – Sunday 30th January 2022.
+It would be brilliant if you could spare one hour to join in and help by counting your garden birds.